|

 data flow is from the server to the client.

-OPC comprises a number of interfaces which serve various purposes.
+OPC Classic comprises a number of interfaces which serve various purposes.

 The most important are: